stac-utils/stac-pydantic/README.md

 ```

 #### Explicit
 You can control which extensions are validated against by explicitly including them in the model.
+Implicit extensions
+are validated on top of explicit ones.
 ```python
 from stac_pydantic import Item, ItemProperties, Extensions